-Students will arrive at the sites with school-issued laptops and tablets.
-Students have access to private wireless infrastructure at both sites, which is essential for real-time clinical learning.
-Both sites can support the delivery of content, assessments, and evaluations.
+Students will arrive at the site with school-issued laptops and tablets.
+Students have access to private wireless infrastructure, which is essential for real-time clinical learning.
+The site can support the delivery of content, assessments, and evaluations.
 Site specific reporting and analytics will help ensure comparability of the curriculum design and delivery.
-All UVMCOM based electronic learning tools and administrative systems will be extended to the campuses but customized to support the optimum delivery of the clinical curriculum.
-In order to ensure the comparability and completeness of the clinical education experiences, students will track their experiences through a web-based clinical competency tracker.
+All UVM Larner College of Medicine-based electronic learning tools and administrative systems will be extended to the campuses but customized to support the optimum delivery of the clinical curriculum.
+In order to ensure the comparability and completeness of the clinical education experiences, students will track their experiences through a webbased clinical competency tracker.
 In this system, the student will document details of interactions with patients, completion of procedures and achievement of patient-care competencies.
 All data will be reported to clerkship and site directors and be available to curriculum leadership.
-In addition to competency tracking, the longitudinal integrated clerkships will pilot a portfolio functionality with the tracker, which will tie into our existing preceptor assessment tool.
-Where the competency tracker requires the input of the encounter details for certification by the clerkship director, the LIC pilot will add functionality to include reflection on the competency and the tracking of and reflection on self-directed learning activities, with feedback from the preceptor and LIC director.